dinoboards/yellow-msx-series-for-rc2014/memory/README.md

 9. At this point, you can create your own `AUTOEXEC.BAT` file to customise your environments.

-If you created more than one parition, you may need to use the [MAPDRV](https://github.com/vipoo/Nextor/blob/v2.1/docs/Nextor%202.1%20User%20Manual.md#341-mapdrv-the-drive-mapping-tool) command to mount them.
+If you created more than one partition, you may need to use the [MAPDRV](https://github.com/dinoboards/Nextor/blob/v2.1/docs/Nextor%202.1%20User%20Manual.md#341-mapdrv-the-drive-mapping-tool) command to mount them.

 ### Xmodem for SIO/2